This is the multi-page printable view of this section. Click here to print.

 DescriptionAdditional information or description about the PrivateLink Endpoint

-You can view the operation history of the selected resource on the PrivateLink Endpoint Details page.
+On the PrivateLink Endpoint Details page, you can view the operation history of the selected resource.

 Table.
 PrivateLink Endpoint operation history tab detailed information items

-1. All Services > Application Service > API Gateway Click the menu.
-Navigate to the Service Home page of API Gateway.
+1. Click the All Services > Application Service > API Gateway menu.
+This will take you to the API Gateway Service Home page.

-2. Click the API Gateway > Resources menu on the Service Home page.
-Navigate to the Resources page.
+2. Click the API Gateway > Resource menu on the Service Home page.
+This will take you to the Resource page.

 Required

-• When using braces, only the {character} format is allowed and it cannot be left empty
+• When using braces, only the format {character} is allowed and cannot be empty

-Resource PathRequiredSelect the path chosen from the resource menu tree
+Resource PathRequiredSelect the path selected from the resource menu tree

 Table.
 Resource creation information input items

-4. If the information entry and selection are completed, click the Confirm button.
+4. When information entry and selection is complete, click the Confirm button.

-5. After checking the message in the notification popup, click the Confirm button.
+5. Check the message in the notification popup window, then click the Confirm button.

-• Once creation is complete, check the created resource in the resource list.
+• Once creation is complete, verify the created resource in the resource list.

 • To delete a resource, select the resource to delete from the list and click the Delete button.

-• The depth of resources is up to 30, including the Root.
+• The depth of resources is up to 30 including Root.

-Methods define the HTTP actions (e.g., GET, POST, PUT, DELETE, etc.) that can be performed on each resource.
-Each method is integrated with a specific backend to process actual data or execute functionality.
+A method defines HTTP actions (e.g., GET, POST, PUT, DELETE, etc.) that can be performed on each resource.
+Each method is integrated with a specific backend to process actual data or execute functions.

-1. All Services > Application Service > API Gateway Click the menu.
-Navigate to the API Gateway’s Service Home page.
+1. Click the All Services > Application Service > API Gateway menu.
+This will take you to the API Gateway Service Home page.

-3. Click the Create Method button on the Resources page.
-It moves to the Create Method popup.
+3. Click the Create Method button on the Resource page.
+This will take you to the Create Method popup window.

-• Previously generated values are not displayed in the list.
+• Already created values are not displayed in the list.

-• An endpoint is a unique URL used by the client to access the API.
-A separate endpoint is created for each stage.
+• An endpoint is a unique URL used by clients to access the API.
+Separate endpoints are created for each stage.
 Various types such as Regional, Edge-Optimized, Private, etc.

 • Region is provided as the current region and cannot be changed

-• Enter using English letters, numbers, special character (_)
+• Enter using English letters, numbers, and special characters (_)

 • Enter using English letters, numbers, and special characters (-)

-API Key usage statusSelectCheck Use to limit usage through usage policy
+API Key UsageOptionalCheck Use to limit usage through usage policy

 Table.
 Method creation information input items

-4. When the information input and selection are completed, click the Save button.
+4. When information entry and selection is complete, click the Save button.

-5. After checking the message in the notification popup, click the Confirm button.
+5. Check the message in the notification popup window, then click the Confirm button.

-• Once creation is complete, check the created resource in the method list.
+• Once creation is complete, verify the created resource in the method list.

 • To delete a method, select the resource to delete from the list and click the Delete button.

-Methods can be generated up to a maximum of 7, one per type.
-When generated as Any, it creates methods of all types.
+Methods can be created up to 7, one of each type.
+When created as Any, all types of methods are created.

-OPTIONSRetrieve list of HTTP methods supported by this endpoint
+OPTIONSRetrieve list of HTTP methods supported by the endpoint

 HEADRetrieve only headers without body (return only metadata without response body)

-To reflect a developing API in the actual service environment, API deployment is required.
+To reflect an API under development to the actual service environment, API deployment is required.

 1. Click the All Services > Application Service > API Gateway menu.
-You will be taken to the Service Home page of API Gateway.
+This will take you to the API Gateway Service Home page.

-2. Click the API Gateway > Resources menu on the Service Home page.
-Navigate to the Resources page.
+2. Click the API Gateway > Resource menu on the Service Home page.
+This will take you to the Resource page.

-3. Click the Resources page API Deploy button.
-It will navigate to the API Deploy popup window.
+3. Click the Deploy API button on the Resource page.
+This will take you to the Deploy API popup window.

 StageRequiredSelect stage to deploy API